theorangepotato/programming-languages-2019/Assignment1/README.md

 Note that this does not specify what will happen if your computation reaches `hd #` or `tl #`.
 In my implementation the computation will just get stuck at `hd #` or `tl #`, in more sophisticated implementations, you would probably want to have something like a runtime exception.

 **Exercise:** (not necessary to hand this, but should help to see how to implement the two rules above in `Interpreter.hs`) The computation rule `hd a:b:c:#   --->   a` is written in concrete syntax.
 Translate it to abstract syntax.
+Recall that abstract syntax is defined in [LambdaNat5.cf](https://github.com/alexhkurz/programming-languages-2019/blob/master/Assignment1/grammar/AbsLambdaNat.hs).

 **Remark on the side:** Lists can also be nested in order to form trees as in